frankcao-intern/intranet-staging/README.md

-# Fishnet - development intranet branch
+# Fishnet - development intranet repository

 A repository of *Eileen Fisher's* intranet site for book keeping and version control.